omicscodeathon/crc_shotgun2/README.md

 ## Future Work
-* Use larger data for the analysis
+* Use a larger dataset (>= 100) for a more robust analysis
-* Use other pipelines for validation
+* Use other pipelines for validation, including developing a custom pipeline.

  ## People/ Team